National Museum Of Singapore: Ultimate Guide Of Things To See & Do For The Best Time At The Galleries

 There are a few food and beverage outlets at National Museum of Singapore located at level one – Food for Thought and Flutes.
 Food for Thought is a family-friendly café with meal and dessert options.
 The latter is a fine-dining restaurant.

-A new space for seniors, Reunion, will also be open at National Museum of Singapore in April 2023.
+Reunion, a space for seniors, at National Museum of Singapore also has a cafe.

 Temporary Exhibitions